rishighan/threetwo/README.md

 2. Create an external docker network using `docker network create proxy`
 3. Run `docker-compose up --build -d`
 4. Note that the first time, the process could take up to 10 minutes, since it is building containers for `threetwo`, `threetwo-import-service`, `comicvine-service`, `mongo`, `nats`, `nginx`
+5. For posterity, check that all containers are up using `docker ps`

 ## Local Development